 Sarah Sims.
 Child Protection Practitioner.
 Department of Health and Human Services.“Thank you very much!
 This course has helped a lot with my personal life.
 It has changed me for the better and I am extremely grateful.
 Thank you.”

 Maree Millard.
 Disability Housing Advice and Assistance.
 Department of Health and Human Services.“I have loved this course.
 The kindness practice has been great.
 I am now kinder to myself.
 I exercise every morning and meditate every night.
 I have found I am sleeping so much better.
 When I used to try and problem solve at 3am I now mindfully breathe and return to sleep really fast.
 Thank you”.

 Dominique Swift.
 Child Protection Practitioner.
 Department of Health and Human Services.
 “This was an invaluable experience provided by excellent practitioners.
 I would highly recommend to everyone to adapt as a basic wellbeing measure”.

 Jamie Camamile.
 Disability Support Services.
 Department of Health and Human Services.
 This course is fantastic for many different reasons and can be relatable to anyone.
 This course achieved amazing results for me in my ability to be aware of myself and those around me.
 There is no-one that wouldn’t benefit from taking the time to complete this course”.

 Pilot Study # 1: Eight Week Psychological Resilience Program.

-The Effectiveness of Psychological Resilience Training in the Workplace.
+The Effectiveness of an 8 Week Mindfulness-Based Psychological Resilience Program in the Workplace.